blacknon/lssh/README.md

 * Supported multiple proxy, **ssh**, **http**, and **socks5** proxy.
 It's supported multi-stage proxy.
 * Supported **ssh-agent**.
 * Supported **Local** and **Remote Port forward**, **Dynamic Forward(SOCKS5, http)**, **Reverse Dynamic Forward(SOCKS5, http)** and **x11 forward**.
+* By using **NFS Forward**/**NFS Reverse Forward**, the NFS server starts listening to the PATH of the local host or remote machine, making it available via local port forwarding.
 * Can use bashrc of local machine at ssh connection destination.
 * It supports various authentication methods.
 Password, Public key, Certificate and PKCS11(Yubikey etc.).
 * Can read the OpenSSH config (~/.ssh/config) and use it as it is.